 The combination of several Microsoft services could also be a potential use case for your Microsoft Teams project management dashboard needs.
 For example, let’s say you might want to insert a self-updating Excel dashboard into your Microsoft Teams environment.
 You’ll have two main ways to perform such a task.

-Another, less obvious alternative is to create and use a PivotTable inside Excel, since the original Excel dashboards cannot be added to MS Teams if they’re not uploaded to the document library but hosted somewhere else.
+Another less obvious alternative is to create and use a PivotTable inside Excel since the original Excel dashboards cannot be added to Microsoft Teams if they’re not uploaded to the document library but hosted somewhere else.
 The addition of a PivotTable allows our dashboard to be added in Teams as an external source of sorts.

 Microsoft Teams CQD

 Not all of the information and reports are about user activity, either.
 There’s also another massive part of Microsoft Teams that needs its own analytics and dashboards, and that is making calls.

 The thing is, in the last few years, Microsoft Teams pretty much replaced the internal communication systems for a lot of different companies due to pandemic-related restrictions requiring people to work remotely.
 This led to a large number of issues with connection quality since what was always a set of standard appliances to make calls became a highly inconsistent network of different ISPs, microphones, cameras, and so on.